valinsky/hugo_blog/content/posts/markdown-cheatsheet-hugo-shortcodes.md

 ```
-URLs and URLs in angle brackets will automatically get turned into links.
+URLs and <URLs> will automatically become links.
 http://www.example.com or <http://www.example.com> and sometimes
-example.com (but not on Github, for example).
+example.com (but not on Hugo, for example).
 ```
-URLs and URLs in angle brackets will automatically get turned into links. http://www.example.com or <http://www.example.com> and sometimes example.com (but not on Hugo, apparently).
+URLs and \<URLs\> will automatically become links.
+http://www.example.com or <http://www.example.com> and sometimes
+example.com (but not on Hugo, apparently).